 A post shared by Madeline Roberts | Acne & Life (@m.a.d.e.l.i.n.e) on

 If there is a “worst type” of acne, it is without a doubt cystic acne, which occurs when the pores in the skin become blocked, leading to infection and inflammation.
 “Cystic acne occurs in certain people, and not others, but this type of acne is often seen as a result of hormonal stimulation of the skin,” says Samolitis.
 “These lesions do not usually respond well to topical treatments, so in women, blocking the hormone receptors with a medication called spironolactone is the treatment of choice.”
 In males, a high dose of systemic prescription vitamin A called isotretinoin tends to be effective.
-Whatever you do, don’t let cysts linger, as treatment is most effective in the early stages to prevent scarring.
+Whatever you do, do not let cysts linger, as treatment is most effective in the early stages to prevent scarring.

 View this post on Instagram

 ANOTHER PROGRESS SHOT💥 Nodular acne is characterized by hard, painful acne lesions deep under the skin.
 It often affects the face, chest, or back.
 Unlike regular pimples that often heal within a few days, acne nodules may last for weeks or months.
 Nodular acne requires a lengthy treatment plan including nutritional supplements, botanical medicine, and diet therapy! #sherynesayed

 A post shared by SYDNEY SKIN & LASER CLINIC (@sherynesayed) on